Jelly-RDF/jelly-jvm/docs/docs/user/scala2.md

 ## Is this supported?

 Kind of.
-It does work (we tested it), but it's not a perfect solution, as Jelly-JVM was from the start designed only for Scala 3. **Support for Scala 2 will be dropped in Jelly-JVM 1.2.0** – the support will remain as-is in versions 1.0.x and 1.1.x.
+It does work (we tested it), but it's not a perfect solution, as Jelly-JVM was from the start designed only for Scala 3. **Support for Scala 2 will be dropped in Jelly-JVM 2.0.0**.

 ## Technical notes – maintainer guide